What is a Sales Office?

 Sales offices, one of the Chinese business models accepted by the People’s Republic of China has its distinct advantages and disadvantages.
 It is imperative to keep in mind that one must evaluate their ability to meet corporate goals and financial objectives while minimizing all possible risks.

-Most imperatively, the costs of a sales office are also very attractive compared to typical business setup costs.
+Most imperatively, the costs of a sales office are also very attractive.
 There is no minimal capital investment required.

 The sales office’s flexible structure allows a firm to promote itself commercially and restriction-free.
 There are hundreds of hosting platforms and work stations in every city in China.
 Although as mentioned previously, one must be sure of one’s special needs and objectives in order to find the right system for the company.
 It is also important to keep in mind that a foreign company can only open a sales office in China through a PEO.